vial-kb/vial-kb.github.io/docs/manual/building/install.md

 Under the `vial-qmk` folder, search the `keyboards` folder to locate your specific keyboard model.
 The folder structure mirrors that of upstream QMK, and [QMK's Keyboard Browser](https://browse.qmk.fm/) can be used to search for a specific model.
 The path for a keyboard model is typically of the form "`vial-qmk/keyboards/<vendor>/<model>`."
 Some models include a variant or revision name as part of the path, like "`vial-qmk/keyboards/<vendor>/<model>/<variant>`."
 If you cannot find it, ask your keyboard vendor.

-**If you only have precompiled firmware, you will need to obtain the source code for it before proceeding.** [You have the right to ask the maker of your keyboard for this](https://www.gnu.org/licenses/gpl-faq.en.html#ModifiedJustBinary).
-Reverse-engineering hardware or software is beyond the scope of this guide.

 Within your keyboard's directory, verify that a folder `keymaps` with subfolder `vial` exists.
 If so, Vial is already supported for your keyboard.
 If no subfolder named `vial` exists, the keyboard is not ported yet (or the firmware is available elsewhere!) and the keyboard folder is simply inherited from QMK.
 Refer to the [Porting Guide]({% link docs/porting-to-via.md %}) to add support.

 *Example:* The `vial` keymap for the ZSA Voyager is located at `vial-qmk/keyboards/zsa/voyager/keymaps/vial`.

+If you can't find your keyboard...

+* **If your keyboard is in mainline QMK but not in vial-qmk**, you can often copy your keyboard's folder from your QMK installation into `vial-qmk/keyboards/`, then follow the [Porting Guide]({% link docs/porting-to-via.md %}) to add a `vial` keymap.

+* **If you only have precompiled firmware, you will need to obtain the source code for it before proceeding.** [You have the right to ask the maker of your keyboard for this](https://www.gnu.org/licenses/gpl-faq.en.html#ModifiedJustBinary).
+Reverse-engineering hardware or software is beyond the scope of this guide.

 ## Building firmware